 Keep the invoices up to date so that you don’t lose any transactions.
 All transactions are then entered into the general ledger account.
 In case your customers haven’t paid yet, follow up with them.
 If you are using the accounting software you will get the email invoice reminder.

 A preliminary trial balance shows the initial financial sum (before any adjustment).

 It is a report that includes two columns – credits and debits.
 The credit and debit sides should be equal at all costs (balanced).
 If they are not balanced you need to go through the statement again.

 In case you missed out on a few transactions on particular dates, you need to adjust them too.
 These can be accumulation (accrual) related to real estate taxes or depreciation.
 Record them so that you can close the book.

 The adjustments will be made in the general journal.

-Add the entries and then you will be able to generate a new trial balance sheet.
-This way you can make sure your debits and credit side of the sheet are equal.
+Add the adjusted entries and then you will be able to generate a new trial balance sheet.
+It is important that both sides of the column are balanced.
+Even if they are not, re-adjust the entries.

 During the making of the adjusted trial balance, if both sides still are not equal, revise the adjusted transactions.

 In the case your debit and credit side is the same in the trial balance, now you will move ahead with the balance sheet and income statement a.k.a “profit and loss statement”.
 By using accounting software you can generate the statement.